mvinayakam/IsaiToday/replit.md

 - **User Tagging**: @mention autocomplete functionality allows users to easily tag others in comments
 - **Interactive Comments**: Mentions are displayed as clickable links to user profiles
 - **Comment Management**: Users can delete their own comments with a simple click
+- **Notifications System**: Users receive real-time notifications when mentioned in comments
+  - Bell icon in navbar displays unread notification count
+  - Dropdown menu shows all notifications with unread status
+  - Clicking notifications navigates to the related song and marks as read
+  - Auto-refreshes every 30 seconds to check for new notifications

 ## User Preferences
 Preferred communication style: Simple, everyday language.